 Lots of coral, that’s a definite!
 And it’s huge, colourful and in great condition.
 Some people theorise this is because the coast of Tayrona is protected from any kind of extreme weather by the nearby Sierra Nevada.
 There’s some impressive brain coral, as well as colourful soft fans.
 Hiding in amongst that, you will find plenty of moray eels and lobster.
 Fish are tropical and vibrant, with huge angel fish sailing right past you, as well as trigger fish and the occasional barracuda!
-A few other divers on the boat spotted a turtle too.
-My personal highlight was seeing some very cute cow fish!
-Luckily my guide had excellent eyesight and managed to find 2 seahorses too.
-Dive site Salichan was my favourite, with a slight current we were carried effortlessly along past the beautiful corals and fish.
-The night dive was equally impressive, with many more lobsters and Moray Eels out swimming freely.
-At the safety stop, out went the torches so we could play with the bioluminescent plankton – if you’ve never seen it you’re in for treat!
+It is not uncommon to see seahorses, lobster and Flamingo Tongues.
+I particularly enjoyed night diving from Taganga, because of the beautiful bio-luminescence!
+If you have never seen it, it is amazing!

-Is Taganga a good place to learn to dive?
+Is Taganga a good place to learn to scuba dive?

-The little town itself is a great place to base yourself if you want to get your Open Water certificate.
-It’s extremely cheap for the Open Water course in Colombia – Ocean Lovers are currently charging $850,000 COP (December 2018).
+Taganga is a great place to get your Open Water certificate.
+It is extremely cheap to do the Open Water course in Colombia.
+Ocean Lovers are currently charging $850,000 COP (December 2018).
 That is $260 USD which is amazingly good value!
 Many of the backpackers in Taganga are in town to dive, so you will have things in common and meet new people.
 There is also plenty of things to do in Taganga when you are not diving.
 The scuba diving in Tayrona Park itself is ideal for a beginner, with many shallow sites which are sheltered from big currents.
 Many dive sites are protected from the winds, and have sloping bottoms for an easy and slow descent.
 Ocean Lovers is also very social.
 As the busiest centre in Taganga, there are always customers.
 Which means, there are always people to chat to!

 Whilst it may not blow your socks off, there’s plenty to see underwater.
 At around $55 USD for two fun dives, I think any keen diver would be mad not to at least take the time to see another side of Colombia!
 There are a big range of dive sites, including some great drift dives.
 Dive sites are chosen on the day, as it can be dictated by the wind direction.
-With Ocean Lovers, that price includes all equipment, plus snacks and drinks on a sheltered beach during your surface interval.
+With Ocean Lovers, the price includes all equipment, plus snacks and drinks on a sheltered beach during your surface interval.
 They also offer a range of courses and specialties.
 I met a Divemaster Intern who was loving her time there, so if you are considering going Pro, it could be a good place to choose for your Divemaster Internship!
 If you do plan to go for lots of diving, check out my dive packing list.

-When is the best time to dive in Tayrona National Park?
+When is the best time to scuba dive in Tayrona National Park?

 Where to stay in Taganga

 There are several options in Taganga, ranging from very budget to more luxurious.
 Me and Vincent stayed at the Alchemist, which was super cheap ($34,000 pesos) and not that bad.
-We had a private room which is located in a different building to the dorm rooms, so it was fairly quiet and suited us.
+We had a private room which is located in a different building to the dorm rooms.
+It was fairly quiet and suited us.
 I can’t comment on the dorms though.
 Nirvana has a pool and is a bit more lively, with an on-site bar and lots of backpackers staying there.
-If you want a quiet hostel, walk out of town towards Taganga for 10 minutes to find Hostal Cielo, run by a friendly local family and offering beautiful views from their rooftop.
+If you want a quiet hostel, walk out of town towards Santa Marta for 10 minutes to find Hostal Cielo.
+This hostel is run by a friendly local family and offers beautiful views from their rooftop.
 The town itself is tiny, so anywhere you stay you will be in walking distance of the beach and all dive centres.